 Blue Ribbon

-Blue Ribbon is the brainchild of chefs and restaurateurs, Bruce and Eric Bromberg.
-Their goal was to bring their vision of quality American cuisine to Las Vegas, celebrating the melting pot of different cultures found in this country.
+Blue Ribbon, founded by chefs and restaurateurs Bruce and Eric Bromberg, was born from the vision to introduce high-quality American cuisine to Las Vegas while celebrating the melting pot of different cultures found in the country.

 Hattie B’s Hot Chicken

-Hattie B’s Hot Chicken emphasizes on true Southern hospitality and authentic flavors.
-This Nashville family-owned company serves hot chicken, Southern sides and local brews in a more casual dining experience.
+Hattie B’s Hot Chicken emphasizes true Southern hospitality and authentic flavors.
+This Nashville family-owned company serves hot chicken, Southern sides, and local brews in a more casual dining experience.

 Hattie B’s also serves more modern comfort dishes, including pimento mac and cheese, Southern greens, and delicious banana pudding.
-Their chicken dishes also come in the former of tenders or a sandwich.
+Try their chicken renditions from chicken tenders to chicken sandwiches.

 STK Steakhouse

-STK is a fine dining steakhouse that aims to take the stuffiness out of good food.
+STK is a fine-dining steakhouse that aims to take the stuffiness out of good food.
 STK features a bustling bar scene, a sexy menu, and a relaxed dining atmosphere with a raunchy vibe created by the in-house DJ.
-It is often described as a Vegas nightclub that just happens to serve world class food.
+It is often described as a Vegas nightclub that just happens to serve world-class steaks.

 The inside of STK feels modern but relaxed, making it a celebrity hotspot.
-STK has something to please every carnivore from their 6oz filet to a larger than life 34oz bone-in ribeye.
-There is also a raw bar and decent salad menu, if you want something a little lighter.
+There is something to please every carnivore from their 6oz filet to a larger-than-life 34oz bone-in ribeye.
+There is also a raw bar and a decent salad menu if you want something a little lighter.

 STK isn’t just known for its fantastic food, they also have an excellent beverage menu, which keeps your wellness in mind.
 Their world-class mixologists always use fresh ingredients to deliver a range of guilt-free cocktails.

-STK is more suited to those looking for a party atmosphere instead of wanting an intimately romantic meal.
-Inside, this restaurant feels dark and seductive, with curvy leather banquettes, glossy black finishes, and gold touches.
+It is suited more to those looking for a party atmosphere instead of an intimate affair.
+While inside, the restaurant feels dark and seductive, with curvy leather banquettes, glossy black finishes, and gold touches.

 Also Read: 8 Best Cheap Steakhouses in Las Vegas